Miso-Glazed Japanese Eggplant

 • 1 ½ pounds Japanese eggplant (about 5 eggplants)

-• 1 tablespoon vegetable oil (canola oil, or grapeseed oil)
+• 1 tablespoon vegetable oil, canola oil, or grapeseed oil

-• cup white or yellow miso paste
+• cup miso paste (white or yellow)

 • 1 tablespoon minced fresh ginger

-• 1 tablespoon mirin or sake (optional; see note)
+• 1 tablespoon mirin (or sake; optional)

 • 1 teaspoon toasted sesame oil